 Looking through my family tree trying to find my favorite unusual names led me to spot something that I found very interesting.
 I had been searching for some time trying to figure out the person who is “wrong” in my family tree, and I believe that I found it!

-She’s my grandmother’s great-great grandmother, and I believe that the people who we thought were her parents weren’t really her parents.
-Now that I know where to look, I can use some of my other DNA tools to help me figure it out.
+She’s my grandmother’s great-great grandmother, and I believe that one or both of the people who I thought were her parents weren’t really her parents.
+Now that I know where to look, I can use some of my other DNA analysis strategies to help me figure it out.

 I hope you enjoyed reading about the explanation behind some of the more common “unusual” names, even if that does make them a little less unusual.